software-mansion/react-native-screens/README.md

 #### `statusBarColor` (Android only)

 Sets the status bar color (similar to the `StatusBar` component).
+Defaults to initial status bar color.

 #### `statusBarHidden`

 When set to true, the status bar for this screen is hidden.
 Requires enabling (or deleting) `View controller-based status bar appearance` in your Info.plist file.

-Defaults to `false` on iOS.
-Defaults to current state of status bar on Android.
+Defaults to `false`.

 #### `statusBarStyle`

 Sets the status bar color (similar to the `StatusBar` component).
 Requires enabling (or deleting) `View controller-based status bar appearance` in your Info.plist file.
 On iOS, the possible values are: `auto` (based on [user interface style](https://developer.apple.com/documentation/uikit/uiuserinterfacestyle?language=objc), `inverted` (colors opposite to `auto`), `light`, `dark`.
 On Android, the status bar will be dark if set to `dark` and `light` otherwise.

-Defaults to `auto` on iOS.
-Defaults to current state of status bar on Android.
+Defaults to `auto`.

 #### `statusBarTranslucent` (Android only)

 Sets the translucency of the status bar (similar to the `StatusBar` component).
-Defaults to `true`.
+Defaults to `false`.

 ### `<ScreenStackHeaderConfig>`